 When Professor Hall, Head of the Oxford Radio Carbon Unit announced the C14 result he was asked for his explanation for the Shroud.
 He said: “Someone just got a bit of linen, faked it up and flogged it”.
 This sounded a bit glib at the time and now, over twenty years on, it is beginning to sound a little hollow.
 No one has yet been able to show how it might have been “faked up”.

 The challenge then, if you choose to accept it, is to explain how the Shroud and its image might have come into existence.
+You will find a list of the most significant image characteristics here.
 If you cannot pin it down then, in all conscience, you should, at least, give it the appropriate respect as an enigma.
 If you can explain it then this site’s title becomes a misnomer and you will have solved a great mystery.
 Everyone would like to see this matter resolved.
 Could you be the one to do it?